 - 2. Uses to be Within Buildings.
 All principal uses, except gasoline filling stations, shall be conducted within a completely enclosed building, and the storage and display of materials, vehicles, merchandise or equipment between the street line and the front wall of any building is prohibited.
 Outside storage of goods, materials, work in process, finished products, trash, rubbish or other material or equipment, including trucks or other commercial vehicles used on the premises, shall be in a suitably screened area to reasonably prevent their view from adjacent zones or roadways.
-The Commission may approve outdoor use for a term not to exceed three (3) years for such uses as outdoor dining, cafes or other appropriate outdoor uses.
-Any such approval may be extended from year to year, on application to the Commission; - 3.
+The Commission may approve outdoor use for such uses as outdoor dining, cafes or other appropriate outdoor uses. - 3.
 Preservation of Existing Topography and Vegetation.
 Development of the site shall retain, as nearly as practicable, existing topographic contours.
 Specimen trees and other existing vegetation within the buffer areas or as required in parking areas shall be protected during construction.
 Where the buffer is adjacent to a residential zone, the Commission may require additional screening, including evergreen plants with at least one tree for each ten (10) feet of buffer length.
 It is the objective of the buffer zone to provide, as nearly practical, a year-round screen so as to hide the commercial buildings and parking from view of the neighboring lots.
 Pursuant to this, the Commission may require berms, evergreen plants and/or erection of screens.